This company profile is not publicly available

 In 2018, the Carbon Disclosure Project (CDP) asked companies to provide data about their efforts to manage and govern freshwater resources.
 Responding companies are scored on six key metrics: transparency; governance & strategy; measuring & monitoring; risk assessment; targets & goals; and value chain engagement.
 This company received a CDP Water Security Score of B-.

 [Source 2018][More on Human Rights]

-The Global 100 Most Sustainable Corporations in the World list is an extensive data-driven corporate sustainability assessment.
+The 2020 Global 100 Most Sustainable Corporations in the World list is an extensive data-driven corporate sustainability assessment.
 The ranked companies are leaders in the field of a sustainable business approach.
 The efficiency of a company's energy, water, CO2 and waste management is measured in relation to its total sales volume.
 The disclosure of that information is a pre-condition for the assessment.
-This company ranked #42 in the 2016 Global 100.
+Of the 13 companies in its peer group, this company ranked #2.

 The 2018 update of the International Campaign to Abolish Nuclear Weapons' (ICAN) global report, "Don't Bank on the Bomb" showed that 329 financial institutions from around the world invested into 20 companies involved in the production, maintenance and modernization of nuclear weapons.
 Since 2014 this financial institution invested over US$134 million into 1 of the 20 nuclear weapons producers named in the report.

 [Source 2018][More on Nuclear]